envytools/envytools/hwdocs/intro.rst

   - :ref:`PMC <pmc>`: master control area

-  - PBUS: bus control and an area where "misc" registers are thrown in.
+  - :ref:`PBUS <pbus>`: bus control and an area where "misc" registers are thrown in.
 Known to contain at least:

     - :ref:`HWSQ <hwsq>`, a simple script engine, can poke card registers and sleep in a given sequence [NV17+]